minhhai2209/forge-docs-snapshot/mirror/runtime-reference/storage-api-custom-entities/index.md

 Gets a custom entity value by key.
 If the key doesn't exist, the API returns `undefined`.

+This method also supports an optional `options` parameter that lets you request the following metadata for the key:

+Both fields will return a Unix timestamp.

 ### Method signature

 ```